sklanderman/t4ds/_posts/2023-06-20-intro-to-topology.md

 > - Explain how to represent data as a complex

+---

 ## What if I want to do everything in Python?

----
+Here's some extra resources.